kosilord/Myo_armband_data_colection/README.md

 # Myo_armband_data_colection
 Hello !

-This program is writen to help you collect emg data form myo arm_band
+This program is written to help you collect emg data form myo arm_band

 This is written on base of myo-sdk-win-0.9.0/samples files provided from myo labs